Death of Dianne Brimble

 Dianne Elizabeth Brimble (10 April 1960 – 24 September 2002) died aboard a P&O Cruises cruise ship of a drug overdose.
-She is alleged to have been neglected and received callous treatment at the hands of passengers, and to have been given the drug without her knowledge or consent.
+She is alleged to have been neglected and received callous treatment at the hands of passengers, and an inquest ruled she had been given the drug without her knowledge or consent.
 The investigation into her death has resulted in widespread media coverage in Australia, and criticism of both party culture aboard cruise ships and of the investigation immediately following Brimble's death.

 Brimble's death

 Brimble, a 42-year-old mother of three from Brisbane, died within 24 hours of boarding the P&O Cruises cruise ship Pacific Sky on 23 September 2002, apparently due to ingesting a combination of alcohol and an overdose of the drug gamma-hydroxybutyrate, otherwise known as "GHB" or "fantasy".
 According to news reports, security staff on the cruise ship were initially told Brimble had died of a heart attack, but there were suspicious circumstances.

 Toxicology reports later revealed that the amount of the sedative drug in her system was three times the amount that a recreational user would have used.
 Her body was found on the floor of cabin D182, which belonged to four of the men whom she had met at the ship's disco the previous night.
 Newspaper reports initially gave differing accounts as to whether Brimble was partially clothed or unclothed when she was found dead.